thewatermethod/mattbev.11ty/posts/javascript-ecosystem.md

 type: post
 ---

 Ok.
-Not opting out of anything.
+Not opting out of anything. tldr: this site moved from Nuxt to 11ty.

 This site went dark for some time, first because I was busy, and secondly because it became too onerous to update.
 Conflicting versions of Node, Vue, and Nuxt basically meant it was time to update the site, and with that meant updating the Nuxt plugins that supported the content flow, and once I realized what a _project_ it would be, I started to wonder why I should bother.